w11wo/w11wo.github.io/_posts/2021-07-31-huggingface-jax-community-week.md

 With some more hours to kill, I decided to train another language model still using HuggingFace's JAX framework, but this time on a personal Google Colab notebook.
 It was trained on the very low-resource language of Sundanese and the training and evaluation loss decreased just fine.
 It also achieved a decent accuracy, but something odd came to my realization...

 Despite the accuracy reports, the language model was spitting out jibberish, unreflective of the results. _"Maybe something is wrong?"_, I thought.
-Indeed, I had a trouble converting the JAX model to PyTorch, due to the usage of FP16. _"Aha!"_, that's where I thought the problem lies.
+Indeed, I had trouble converting the JAX model to PyTorch, due to the usage of FP16. _"Aha!"_, that's where I thought the problem lies.

 And so I opened a Github Issue on the matter, to which HuggingFace's [Patrick von Platen](https://github.com/patrickvonplaten) responded quickly and professionally.
 Apparently, a "reverse-trick" which I attempted to do to convert FP16 JAX models to FP32 was indeed the fix my model needed.
 What about the model's results, though?
-It remained jiberrish, sadly.
+It remained jibberish, sadly.

 At this point, I thought I did something wrong along the training pipeline. _"Whatever"_, I said to myself, let's just focus on the main dish: the Indonesian model.

-## ✌ Not One, but Two
+## ✌ Not One, But Two

 Seeing my Indonesian model training just fine, I wanted to test its intermediate results after training it for about 6-8 hours.
-Pulled the model weights from the HuggingFace Hub, and voila, **jiberrish output**!
+Pulled the model weights from the HuggingFace Hub, and voila, **jibberish output**!
 The beast which I expected to have trained is no different from its Sundanese counterpart 😓.

 <center>
 <img src="{{site.baseurl}}/images/2021/07/hf-jax-week/bert-stare.gif" style="zoom: 100%;"/>